thevjay/Tinder/fend/README.md

 - -- Login and see if your data is coming properly in the store
 - -- NavBar should update as soon as user logs in
 - -- Refactor our code to add constants file + create a components folder
+- -- You should not be access other routes without login
+- -- If taken is not present, redirect user to login page
+- -- LogOut

 - Body